buluma/buluma-wordpress/wp-content/plugins/display-good-reads-books/readme.txt

 = Please Note =

-* 🍺 This is a new plugin, please open a support request before summiting a negative review, I'm happy to help, please provide as much information as possible (books that are causing an issue, theme currently used, Wordpress and PHP version).
+* 🍺 This is a new plugin, please [open a support request](https://wordpress.org/support/plugin/display-good-reads-books) before summiting a negative review, *I'm happy to help,* please provide as much information as possible (books that are causing an issue, theme currently used, your GoodReads profile URL, your GoodReads API key, Wordpress and PHP version).

 ---